 While RV insurance is designed to be utilized in case your motorhome or travel trailer is damaged or you're at fault in an accident, too many claims could indicate to your insurer that you're a risk on the road.
 Drivers with a history of motor vehicle insurance claims will typically pay more for RV insurance.

-How to get the cheapest RV insurance
+How can I get the cheapest RV insurance?

 If your motorhome is paid in full, and you don't mind paying out of pocket if your RV is damaged, choosing a liability-only policy can be an effective cost-cutting measure.
 If you're insuring a travel trailer or require physical damage coverages for your motorhome, consider increasing your comprehensive and collisions deductibles in order to decrease the cost of your policy.

 To help you save even more on RV insurance, Progressive offers tons of discounts such as:

 - Multi-policy: Save when you combine RV insurance with a Progressive home, auto, renters, motorcycle, or boat policy.

 - Responsible driver: No accidents or violations in the past three years?
 We'll add a discount to your policy.

 - Original owner: If you're the original owner of your motorhome or travel trailer, we'll apply a discount if you carry comprehensive and collision coverage on your policy.